Vinderguy/Blueprints/README.md

 1. [Download](https://github.com/Vinderguy/Blueprints/releases/tag/v0.6) the latest Blueprints relase for the Minecraft version you use.
 2. Extract downloaded archive.
-3. Select game version from available.
-4. Copy `blueprints` folder from `datapacks` to your Minecraft world save datapacks directory:\
+3. Copy `blueprints` folder from `datapacks` to your Minecraft world save datapacks directory:\
 `
 %appdata%\.minecraft\saves\[YOUR WORLD NAME]\datapacks
 `
-5. Copy `blueprints` folder from `resourcepacks` to your Minecraft resourcepacks directory:\
+4. Copy `blueprints` folder from `resourcepacks` to your Minecraft resourcepacks directory:\
 `
 %appdata%\.minecraft\resourcepacks
 `
-6. Turn on Blueprints resourcepack in game settings.
+5. Turn on Blueprints resourcepack in game settings.
-7. Rejoin world or open chat and type: `/reload`
+6. Rejoin world or open chat and type: `/reload`
-8. GL&HF!